CADottorato/sito/index.md

 ## Feedback

-Come valutereste la vostra esperienza a CAD?
+Come valuteresti la tua esperienza a CAD?
-Aiutateci a migliorare scrivendo a ....
+Aiutaci a migliorare scrivendo a ....

 ## Contattaci